OktarinTentakel/lsd-landmark-style-definition/readme.md

 Let's additionally assume we also want to position the top CTAs differently, and we need a container for this.
-Now we do not have the problem anymore, that we cannot differentiate the top from the bottom ctas anymore, right?
+Now we do not have the problem anymore, that we cannot differentiate the top from the bottom CTAs anymore, right?
 Wrong.
 BEM usually uses _one_ class alone and does not work with descendant selectors, so we would need special positional modifiers for the CTAs as well.